 Stick to the rubric in question

 A good scorecard sticks to providing feedback on the attributes the interviewer is tasked with assessing in candidates.
 For example, one of the attributes we look for in our interviews at Metaview is Data Modeling, so I expect our interview scorecards to call out how a candidate performed against that attribute, with specific examples of strengths and weaknesses.
 In most cases, interview notes and feedback on candidates should strictly focus on the attributes in question and avoid tangents that can bias opinion.
 If an interviewer includes notes in their scorecard about a candidate’s hobbies or personal interests, for example, that can likely unfairly skew perception, which degrades the credibility of the interviewer’s entire assessment.

 It’s okay not to be sure

 No one interview can cover everything that needs to be investigated.
 Interviewers shouldn’t be afraid to include hypotheses they didn’t get a chance to verify or falsify.
 An interviewer might say something like “I think this person might break under pressure sooner than we’d expect,” which is something that could later be dug into in other interviews.
-Interviewers should note things they wish they could contribute to or what they would need to know to have a more confident opinion, but didn’t have the time.
+Interviewers should note things they wish they could contribute to or what they would need to know to have a more confident opinion to evaluate candidates, but didn’t have the time.